rssoftwareab/arrigo-support/docs/prereq.md

 Verify following steps:

-- EXO2019 Edition 2 is installed.
+- EXO2019 Edition 3 is installed.
 - License for above version of `EXO` is installed.
 - Arrigo Local is installed.
-For early bird users, this step is automatically done by RS Software.
-Separate E-mail is sent out.
 - Project is attached.
 - Project is patched according to [these](#Project-Upgrade) instructions
+- The "Arrigo BMS" Scada Function is added to the Main Computer
 - EXOscada is *started*.
 - Start a browser and navigate to `https://localhost/arrigo` .